Mysteriza/flipIR-cloner/Readme.md

 3. Read Info from RFID Card (only read UID and Type of RFID)
 4. RFID UID reader and writer (1 UID)
 5. Sub-GHz (Capable duplicating up to 5 433 Mhz signal and emitting the signal. but I haven't tested it with 433 Mhz module, maybe it's not working yet)
-6. Sub-GHz Jammer (Jamming 433 MHz signal, but I haven't tested it with 433 Mhz module, and it's still buggy :()
-7. WiFi Evil Twin (NEXT UPDATE!
+6. WiFi Evil Twin (NEXT UPDATE!
 Hacking 2.4 GHz WiFi with phising page and cloned WiFi)

 ***Any read results will be stored in EEPROM, so it will have limited features and capacity.
 Unless you expand it with the feature of being able to read/write to a memory card or uploading to server/MQTT/cloud, feel free to do so.***